Cerro Pan de Azúcar Native Wildlife Breeding Station: History

-The Nature Reserve was created in 1980, at the request of the mayor of Maldonado, Curutchet, and Uruguayan Naturalist Tabare Gonzalez Sierra.
-It was placed in a hillside of Pan de Azúcar, taking advantage of the fact that a century ago the founder of Piriápolis, Francisco Piria, had created an enormous rock quarry to supply the construction of his new city.
+The Nature Reserve was created in 1980, at the request of the mayor of Maldonado, Curutchet, and Uruguayan naturalist Tabaré Gonzélez Sierra.
+It was placed in a hillside of Pan de Azúcar, taking advantage of the fact that a century ago the founder of Piriápolis, Francisco Piria, had created an enormous rock quarry to supply the construction of his new city which by then had sat abandoned for many decades.